ninjaaron/replacing-bash-scripting-with-python/README.rst

 Other reasons to do this might be to kick off a process at the beginning of the script that you need output from, and then come back to it later to minimize wait-time.
-For example, a I use a Python script to generate my ZSH prompt.
+For example, I use a Python script to generate my ZSH prompt.
 Among other things, this script checks the git status of the folder.
 However, that can take some time and I want the script to do as much work as possible while it's waiting on those commands.

 .. code:: Python